 What challenges do you see in your segment?
 How can businesses overcome those challenges?

 The challenges for CRM vendors, and for their customers, will continue to be the most basic: getting people to use their CRM systems properly.
 Too many systems are chosen and installed by management on a wave of optimism, then a year later they see the system fall into disuse because the front-line staff find it too hard and too slow to use, then the data gets out of date, and then the system is replaced by a shiny new product only for the cycle to start all over again.
 Users need to sit down and think seriously about CRM adoption, and vendors need to stop trying to persuade users to buy the peripheral functionality that they have built to differentiate their product.

 Every software author gets pleasure from seeing their product being used, solving people’s problems and being appreciated.
 We have almost 4,000 customers in 105 countries using the CRM every day, around the clock.
+We have over 16,000 users using the CRM every day, around the clock.
 That’s very satisfying.

 The whole Social area is really interesting right now.
 I don’t think anybody has quite yet figured out how to get proven value from Social marketing, or how to define business processes that can track, react to, and measure Social interactions.
 But over the next two years that should all settle down – we’ll be over the hype phase of the technology and into some sensible strategies for businesses to use Social marketing.
 Jon Ferrara of Nimble is an advocate of Social.
 He’s built his product to focus on Social.
 I don’t know that this will end up being the perfect solution but he is a fine advocate of the phenomenon.